carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Passenger or Puma for Ruby applications
   - Microsoft IIS 7.5 for .NET applications
   - Single and Multi Container Docker
-- You can also launch an environment with following environment tier:-
+- You can also launch an environment with following environment tier:
   - An application that serves HTTP requests runs in a web server environment tier.
   - A backend environment that pulls tasks from an Amazon Simple Queue Service (Amazon SQS) queue runs in a worker environment tier.
 - It costs nothing to use Elastic Beanstalk, only the resources it provisions e.g. EC2, ASG, ELB, and RDS etc.